mnot/I-D/capport-problem/draft.md

 This draft was seeded from the [HTTP Working Group Wiki Page on Captive Portals](https://github.com/httpwg/wiki/wiki/Captive-Portals); thanks to all who contributed there.

-Thanks to Martin Thomson for his suggestions.
+Thanks to Martin Thomson and Yaron Sheffer for their suggestions.